tenzir/tenzir/web/docs/understand/language/operators/put.md

 # put

-Assign new values to given fields in the input data, or add new fields if the assigned-to field did not exist.
+Reduce the input to the specified fields in the input data in the specified order with the specified values.

 ## Synopsis

 ```
-put EXTRACTORS=VALUE[, …]
+put FIELD[=OPERAND] [, …]
 ```

-### Extractors
+### Fields

-The extractors of fields to replace with a new value.
-For extractors that do not match any fields in the input events, the operator adds a new field at the end.
+The names of fields in the output data.
+If the right-hand side of the assignment is omitted, the field name is implicitly used as an extractor.
+If multiple fields match the extractor, the first matching field is used in the output.

 ### Example